• Home

 About This Version

-“Isn’t It Romantic,” as well as Tony Bennett Sings the Rodgers & Hart Songbook, is available from Apple Music.
+“Isn’t It Romantic,” as well as Tony Bennett Sings the Rodgers & Hart Songbook, is available on Apple Music.

-Song of the Day: Wait Till You See Her
+Song of the Day: Have You Met Miss Jones?

 About This Song